 Replacements, Ltd. is an online resource for finding these lost pieces.
 They claim to have an inventory of 10 million pieces, which incorporates more than 200,000 patterns of old and new china, silver, and crystal.
 With such an extensive resource, this is certainly a great place to start your search.
 This company also has pattern identification and customer notification programs, as well as other services designed to help you find the piece you're looking for.

-Have you searched popular tableware retailers?
+Have you checked popular tableware retailers?
 Many patterns your grandma had are still available in open stock (by the piece) from some retailers.
 You might also find some completer pieces to round off your dinnerware.
-And of course, there's also online auctions and sellers to consider.
+And of course, there's also online auctions and sellers to consider:

 Proper handling and care is key to protecting these treasured items and heirlooms.
 Here are some tips for caring for vintage china and tableware:

-- Bone china though it has a certain amount of durability is still very fragile because it is thinner than other dishes.
-Washing by hand is recommended and handle one piece at a time, do not fill the sink with China.
+- Bone china, though it has a certain amount of durability, is still very fragile because it is thinner than other dishes.
+Washing by hand is recommended and try to handle one piece at a time.
+Do not fill the sink with china pieces.

 - Do not use a dishwasher for washing vintage tableware.
 Harsh detergents can mar the finish as well as dull the colors and patterns.